jtuoa/Autonomous-Food-Delivery-Robot_ROS/README.md

 (VIDEO: android_ros_comm_travel)

 ### Docking
-After the robot receives its feedback, it will travel back to its charging station, and accurately docks for battery charging.
+After the robot receives its feedback, it will travel back to its charging station, and accurately dock for battery charging.

 (VIDEO: docking)

 ### Dynamic path planning
+This is the most challenging part of the project.
+Dynamic path planning describes the robot's ability to perceive the environment, react rapidly to unforeseen obstacles, and re-plan dynamically in order to complete a task.
+Two methods with available ROS packages are studied and compared to determine the appropriate method to implement.

 #### Method 1: DWA_Local_Planner
+Using a map, the kinematics trajectory with the Dynamic Window Approach (DWA) is created by periodically performing a forward simulation from the robot's current state to predict what would happen if the sampled velocity were applied for a short time.
+Multiple trajectories are created.
+Each trajectory is evaluated based on a cost function:

+cost = path_distance_bias * (distance to path from the endpoint of the trajectory in meters)
++ goal_distance_bias * (distance to local goal from the endpoint of the trajectory in meters)
++ occdist_scale * maximum obstacle cost along the trajectory in obstacle cost)

+This determines the next steering command.

 #### Method 2: SBPL_Dynamic_Planner